Ready to own the Droid? Check out the 50 dollar discount on the Verizon Droid.

 Mark wasn't much help either.
 He kept telling me that he didn't really know which phones would be the best fit, but that if they were AT&T network they would have really good reception anywhere, even in a body cavity.
 He also wanted me to try his new TV service and high speed internet bundle.
 I told him uverse wasn't available in my area and I liked my cable company.
 He recommended a "super slim" Motorola Krazr phone, but I was wondering if that meant it was also very wide.
 He said some people just liked it that way for some reason.

 I knew Vince would have some answers.
 I know Vince through a mutual friend who is convinced we are on the brink of economic collapse and will have to fight for our survival.
 Vince seems like a good guy who is willing help some fools part from their money.
 And he really knows his stuff.
 He taught my friend Bill W. ( name changed to protect his ass) how to escape from hostage situations, among other things.
 I figured Vince would have some thoughts on hiding a cell phone in case of an emergency. " Ah yes, in fact we did have Bill run through one of those scenarios.
 He actually used a Blackberry Storm, which is a surprising choice.
 But Bill was a real trooper."
 I really could not believe this at all.
-How could my friend Bill, a notorious tightass, smuggle a BlackBerry Storm without detection? " In dangerous times, the human mind is an incredible force and can make the body do things you wouldn't believe.
-If someone wants to kill you and the only way to live is to shove a phone the size of a brick inside of you, that phone is going in your ass."
-Wow.
-That must feel like shitting a brick.
+How could my friend Bill, a notorious tight ass, smuggle a BlackBerry Storm without detection? "

-I was hoping for more help from my experts, especially the Homeland Security consultant.
-However, I think I got enough information to narrow it down.
 A lot of this is common sense.
 Obviously a very small phone will cause the least discomfort.
 But as Vince said, in a life or death situation, the human body is capable of amazing feats.
-In making this list I evaluated a number of factors, including: manufaturer, network reliability, features, and price.
+In making this list I evaluated a number of factors, including: manufacturer, network reliability, features, and price.
 Keep in mind that the primary criteria were emergency use and smuggling without detection.
+The following phones are available on Verizon or AT&T Wireless.
+Based on my research and experience these carriers have the best prices and coverage.
+I also believe their network will follow you just about anywhere, which is obviously very important.

 9. Samsung Smooth U350 - For Verizon Wireless.
 The name says it all.
 Because it's so smooth going in.
 It's a "practical phone with just the features you want."
 That sounds perfect to us.
 The dimensions are 3.9 x 1.9 x 0.8 inches.